-For someone who spends $200 a month buying things online, that could translate to $2 to $10 in cash back.
-For someone who spends $500, those savings would add up to $5 to 25 a month.
+For someone who spends $200 a month buying things online, even the typical 1% to 5% rate could translate to $2 to $10 in cash back.
+For someone who spends $500, those savings would add up to $5 to $25 a month.
 Think of it as free money for purchases you’d be making anyway.

-We’ve heard of cases where people were able to get thousands of dollars in cash back, which are certainly extreme—but even smaller amounts add up over time, especially if you save or invest the money, thanks to compound interest.
+We’ve heard of cases where people were able to get thousands of dollars in cash back in one year, which are certainly extreme — but even smaller amounts add up over time, especially if you save or invest the money, thanks to compound interest.

-To take advantage of the service — during the Black Friday to Cyber Monday weekend and beyond — you’ll first have to create an account and then install the browser plug-in, or download the app, for exclusive offers.
-You can also visit Rakuten’s website to check out the cashback deals across stores.
+To take advantage of the service, you’ll first have to create an account and then install the browser plug-in, or download the app, for exclusive offers.
+You can also visit Rakuten’s website to check out the cash back deals across stores.
 Once you find and click on your desired store, it will redirect you to the retailer’s website.
 Every quarter, Rakuten will send you a check or make a PayPal payment with your cash back.
 It’s that easy.

 Since there are a handful of competing sites out there, knowing whether you’re getting the best deal could get confusing.
 We recommend checking a site called CashBack Monitor.
 You can use CashBack Monitor without signing up for an account, so your personal information is not needed to use the service.
 It will collect basic public information if you sign in using one of your social media accounts.